DNR Trail News

 Federalsburg – Governor O’Malley’s staff arranged a meeting with reps from various state agencies, and hosted by State Senator Colburn and Federalsburg Mayor Beall, to discuss the town’s goal of creating a recreational destination by developing water trails, water trail guides, mountain bike trails, and on-road bicycle loop trails.
 Recent DNR funding for Federalsburg has included: Community Parks & Playgrounds (2008-2014 - $321,736) and Waterway Improvement projects (1998-2012 - $312,418) .
 There were no Local Side POS projects for the Town since 2007.
 However, the County used approximately $498,000 in Local Side POS funding for the development of South County Regional Park and $15,000 for tennis court renovations at the High School – both located in Federalsburg.
 DNR is working with other state agencies regarding the creation of a Marshy Hope Water Trail Guide and an on-road bicycle loop trail.

 ORV Permits Available at New Locations – The Maryland Department of Natural Resources is pleased to announce that off-road vehicle (ORV) permits can now be obtained at three new locations.
-ORV permits will be available for purchase at Deep Creek Lake and New Germany State parks effective January 19, and at Savage River State Forest effective January 22.
+ORV permits are available for purchase at Deep Creek Lake and New Germany State Parks and at Savage River State Forest.

 Potomac Heritage National Scenic Trail Task Agreement – Under a recently approved Task Agreement, DNR will be working with the National Park Service to develop a color map and feasibility analysis for developing a walking/mountain bike trail along the Potomac River, from the Wilson Bridge to Point Lookout State Park through multiple DNR land units.